elementary/docs/apis/actions.md

 * Connect the `activate` signal of our `SimpleAction` to Application's [quit method](https://valadoc.org/gio-2.0/GLib.Application.quit.html).

 {% hint style="info" %}
-Actions defined like this, and registered with the application, can be used as entry points into the app.
+Actions defined like this, and registered with Application, can be used as entry points into the app.
 You can find out more about this integration in [the launchers section](launchers#actions).
 {% endhint %}

 Now we can tie the action to the HeaderBar Button by assigning the `action_name` property of our Button: